 On the credit memo, the supplier will give as many details as possible.
 It will generally reference the original invoice, describe the goods or services, quantities, prices and state the reason for the issue.

-How to Issue a Credit Note
+How to Issue Credit Notes

 Depending on the accounting system used will depend on how you issue a credit note.
 If you are using an accounting package, there may be an option to issue a credit note directly from the invoice.
 It will mean that some of the details are posted for you, but you may need to make some adjustments.
-All accounting packages can create credit notes in their system.
-If you are not sure how to issue them look at the help documents.
+All accounting packages can create credit notes in their systems.
+If you are not sure how to issue them, look at the help documents.

 If you are using a manual system, then our free template in Excel is suitable.
 The template is available for download at the bottom of this page.